grokify/govex/README.md

 [![LOC][loc-svg]][repo-url]
 [![License][license-svg]][license-url]

-`govex` is a Go package with various VEX helpers, including:
+`govex` is a Go package with various VEX helpers, including the following:

 1. Definition of `govex` structs for vulnerabilities.
+There is no standard format for "VEX", and there are many standards well-developed for specific purposes, so this package defines its own format.
+The format used here is prioritized for use cases supported by this package, currently writing tabular and text reports.
 1. Conversion of `Vulnerabilities` slice to a [GoCharts `Table`](https://pkg.go.dev/github.com/grokify/gocharts/v2/data/table#Table) via [`Vulnerabilities.Table()`](https://pkg.go.dev/github.com/grokify/govex#Vulnerabilities.Table) with customizable columns.
 This can then be exported as a CSV or XLSX file.

 ## Contributing